Quick Guide to Teaching Workplace Readiness Skills

 - Explain what leadership is.

 - Leadership communication

 - Assigning roles

 - Making leadership decisions

 And that’s not all.
 That’s just the Professionalism module.
-Other important workplace readiness skills are covered in these relevent modules:
+Other important workplace readiness skills are covered in these relevant modules:

 - Career Research